smyrgeorge/log4k/README.md

     }
 }

-runBlocking {
-    delay(2000)
 val appender = MyBatchAppender(5)
 // Register the appender.
 RootLogger.Logging.appenders.register(appender)

 // Will print:
 // 0, 1, 2, 3, 4
 // 5, 6, 7, 8, 9
 repeat(10) {
     log.info("$it")
     delay(500)
 }

-    delay(2000)

-    // Starts immediately the span.
+// Starts immediately the span. trace.span("test") {
-    trace.span("test") {
     // Send events that are related to the current span. it.event("this is a test event")
     // Automatically closes at the end of te scope.
 }

 // Create the span and then start it. val span: TracingEvent.Span = trace.span("test").start()
-    span.event("this is a test event")
+span.event("this is a test event") span.tracer
-    span.tracer
 // Close the span manually.
 span.end()
-}
 ```